EMPTYVOID-DEV/GStore/README.md

    docker-compose -f docker/docker-compose.yml --env-file=.env up -d
    ```

+   For testing run the docker-compose.dev.yml which uses http.

 ### For Deployment

 - Ensure your server is configured with a public domain.